poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 __Auto Scaling Group__

+- Change launch configuration of auto scaling group - you can't modify after creating.
+Rather use existing as basis for new launch configuration then update the ASG to use the new launch configuration.

 - __Scheduled scaling__ works better when you can predict the load changes and also know how long you need to run.